haiwen/python-seafile/README.md

 }
 ```

-### Delete dir
+### Delete a folder

 ```python
 repo.delete_dir(path)
 ```

-A dir in a specific path will be deleted.
+A folder in a specific path will be deleted.

 **Example:**